 Detecting crashes, monitoring app’s statistics, product enhancement, and further development.
 Your app stays attractive, adapts to changing market conditions and users’ feedback.

-Let’s dive into each of the above-mentioned stages of the mobile app development process.
+Let’s dive into each of the above-mentioned steps of the mobile app development process.

-Stage 1.
-Choose a company to design and develop your app
+STAGE 1.
+Choosing a partner – select a company to design and develop your app

 Decide if you want to build your app in-house, or outsource its development.
 This article may help you: Inhouse vs. outsourcing software development.
 If you decide to outsource your product creation, you need to know how to choose a proper app development company for your project.
 How to verify if a company you want to choose, is trustworthy?
 We recommend you to:

 Use Clutch.co or other platforms for B2B buying